DevPelz/2D_Cell_Coloring_Contract/README.md

 Run `npm run dev` in your terminal, and then open [localhost:5173](http://localhost:5173) in your browser.

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/App.tsx`) will automatically update the webpage.

+You can find a demo off the app [here](https://bafybeies6xxnofosc7f5vhyfsmg66pvotsdyyzx4rxfssbjmntywmtja3y.ipfs.sphn.link/)